7 Alternative Investments You Can Invest in Today

 There are several ways to invest in commodities, including by purchasing physical goods (like gold) or by purchasing exchange-traded funds (ETFs) that track specific commodity indexes.
 You can also purchase stocks of commodity-related businesses such as oil and gas producers or miners of precious metals.
 Commodities can be quite volatile, so it’s important to understand the risks you’re taking before making an investment.

 Collectibles are any items that are worth more now than when they were originally sold.
 Investing in collectibles means purchasing and maintaining physical items with the hope that the value of the assets appreciates over time.
 On the surface, these investments sound interesting and exciting; however, they can be riskier than other types of investments due to the high cost of acquisition, a lack of dividends or other income until they’re sold, and the potential destruction of assets if not stored or cared for properly.
-To get a true return on your investment for collectibles, it’s important to have the skill and experience necessary to maintain the items.
+To get a true return on your investment in collectibles, it’s important to have the skill and experience necessary to maintain the items.

 Collectibles include a wide range of physical items, like: